No products in the cart.

-Repotting the plant should be done annually.
+Repotting these outdoor plants should be done annually.
 Change the old soil mix with a fresh one.
 This helps the roots receive enough breathing room.
 It also helps encourage the regrowth of the plant’s entire foliage.
 Repotted hoya plants remain healthy and have a higher chance of producing fragrant flowers.

-Pruning is not necessary unless the hoyas have been on their mature stage.
+Pruning is not necessary unless the hoyas have been in their mature stage.

 Hoya Species and Other Similar Plants

 There are approximately 300-450 species of hoya plants.
 One of which is the bush hoya.
-Here are some of the examples of hoya species or varieties that are almost similar:
+Here are some examples of hoya species or varieties that are almost similar: